front-end-intermediate/4-pet-finder/README.md

   );
 };

-ReactDOM.render(<App />, document.querySelector("#root"));
+const container = document.getElementById("app");
+const root = createRoot(container);
+root.render(<App />);
 ```

 ## Asnyc Await

-`async/await` is a newer method for working with promises.
-If you want to use async/await with useEffect, you need to write an async function and put that _inside_ useEffect function.
-Do not make the useEffect function itself async.
+`async/await` is a newer method for working with promises - common in both vanilla JavaScript and React apps.
+If you want to use async/await with useEffect, you need to write an async function and put that _inside_ useEffect function (i.e. do not make the useEffect function itself async).

 - create a function inside the useEffect and mark it as `async` - `async function getData() {`
 - fetch returns a promise, we can `await` that promise - `const res = await fetch("http://localhost:3001/pets");`
-- this causes the code to pause at this line until the fetch returns
 - create a variable called pets and `await` res.json() - `const pets = await res.json();`
 - call setPets with the array of pets - `setPets(pets);`